-So if you’re experiencing any sense of limitation in your life, believing in the power of “bad things,” I invite you to surrender beliefs in anything other than God, other than Good, and know that God is the whole Truth of your experience.
+So if you’re experiencing any sense of limitation in your life, believing in the power of “bad things,” I invite you to explore any beliefs that there is something separate and apart from the Allness of God/Good.

 I used to fight with my ego, fight to transcend it because that is what I learned in other teachings I had studied.
 And doing so put me at war with myself.
 I was constantly “shoulding” on myself for the ways in which I fell short of my spiritual ideal.
 As my awareness has evolved, I came to realize that I was stuck in another form of duality, separating Spirit and Ego as two things when, in fact, Spirit or Consciousness and Ego are really just different names or labels for the same thing.

-I’ve come to believe that all spiritual practice really boils down to who am I being at any given point in time?
+I’ve come to realize that spiritual practice really boils down to acknowledging who I am being at any given point in time.
 My answer to that question determines my experience of life.
-Am I Sumaiya the personality, masking her divine nature, or am I “the I that is Mind.”
-Am I living consciously aware of my divinity or am I living my divinity unconsciously.
+Am I Sumaiya the personality, masking her divine nature, or am I “the I that is Mind,” acknowledging that the one Mind – the only Mind there is – is my Mind?
+Am I living consciously aware of my divinity or am I living my divinity unconsciously?

 If my answer to the question “who am I being” is “Sumaiya the personality,” then I am at choice.
-Do I want to continue living from limitation, steeped in duality, or do I want to go back to consciously acknowledging my oneness – we’re always living oneness whether we’re conscious of it or not.
+Do I want to continue living from limitation, steeped in duality, or do I want to go back to consciously acknowledging my oneness?
+Because the reality is that we’re always living oneness whether we’re conscious of it or not.

 To be honest, sometimes my answer is “I want to stay in this space of living in perceived separation” – I want to be angry or upset or sad or whatever it is that I’m feeling in the moment.
 The key is that I don’t beat myself up about it.
 I’m doing it consciously, aware of what I’m believing in that moment, and honoring whatever feelings are coming up.
 So instead of denying the feelings because they’re “not spiritual,” which is also known as spiritual bypass, I let them run their course so I can release them and get back to living consciously “the I that is Mind.”